oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 In this procedure, we refer to the `message` object whose string is being looked up as `theMessage`.

-At various points in this procedure, we state that the consumer uses an object’s “`text` property or `markdown` property, as appropriate.”
+At various points in this procedure, we state that the consumer uses an object’s "`text` property or `markdown` property, as appropriate."
 This means that if the consumer can render formatted messages, it **MAY** use the `markdown` property, if present; otherwise it **SHALL** use the `text` property, but if the consumer cannot render formatted messages, it **SHALL** use the `text` property.

 The procedure is: